There have been infamous dwelling fires over the past couple of years, and the aftermath of Grenfell Tower and Bolton continues.

-There have been several infamous dwelling fires over the past couple of years, the tragic aftermath of the Grenfell Tower fire can still be seen and, more recently, the devastation in Bolton.
-These awful incidents have brought fire safety to the forefront of national discourse and have prompted many to reflect on whether current legislation is enough.
+These tragedies have brought fire safety to the forefront of national news, and have prompted many to wonder whether current legislation is enough.

-However, no matter what is happening on a governmental level, you must always be aware of potential fire hazards and the methods of coping with them.
-To that end, we’ve compiled this blog of tips and advice on what to do in the event of a house fire.
+However, no matter what is happening on a governmental level, you must always be aware of the potential fire hazards.

 Out of the Frying Pan…

 Common causes are a good place to start, and no other room sees more fires break out than the kitchen.

 Close to 60% of all dwelling fires originate from this space.

 If yours is in a shared living space, the potential risk increases exponentially.

 It is even more vital you are affording the necessary level of care.

 Now, often in our blogs we will talk about the importance of smoke alarms and there is something to say here about them too; don’t put them in the kitchen.

 Smoke commonly occurs when cooking and causes the alarm to go off.
 Unfortunately, it could lead you to ignore it if an ignition happens.